GSAPP-CDP/Smorgasbord/src/content/modules/40-rendering-with-blender/253-lighting.md

 ## Environment Lighting

 In addition to supporting distinct light sources, Blender allows us to simulate light from the surrounding environment as a simulated 360° dome around the scene.
 This technique is called Environment Lighting and it is akin to adding a material to the surrounding world itself.

+You can use [Pilotis In A Forest (Lighting).blend (53.9 MB ↓)](https://drive.google.com/file/d/1-fkBxoCfUl5lI3C61xaYkW8_0jx-agDC/view?usp=sharing) to follow along with this tutorial.

 ![World Shader](images/3-lighting/50-world-shader.png)
 *Switch to the Shading workspace and change the Shader Editor from Object to World mode in the top-left corner*